TUIlmenauAMS/timbre-transfer/README.md

 # timbre-transfer

-This is the code repository for the paper Instrumental Timbre Transfer based on Disentangled Representation of Timbre and Pitch.
+This is the code repository for the paper Instrumental Timbre Transfer Based on Disentangled Representation of Timbre and Pitch.

 ## Abstract